edouardklein/businessclassif/Notebook.md

 I'll write a small utility [Exp8.py](Exp8.py) that will run the specified methods and output the desired file (see the format on outputformat.png).
 Done.

+There is a bug where supercategories appear in the results.
+And the filename in the resutls is not the base name.
+Solved.

 # Misc Info
 - Supercategories : first two digits